Tiger bite Pig Recipe

 3. Place every thing into a small stock pot and use full gas power to boil it first, then turn the gas power to the lowest to simmer it until the pork is nice and soft.

-Procedures for steamed bread:
+Procedures for Steamed Bread

 1. Mix yeast with the water and melt the yeast.